dt-aisera/se-coding-test/README.md

 ## Requirements

 SE candidates will be required to build and deliver a simple program.
-You can use any programming language but Javascript, Python, and/or Powershell/Bash are preferred.
+You can use any programming language(s) but Javascript and/or Python are preferred.

 Candidates should fork this repo to deliver their project.